The world's most destructive forest fires

 Great Fire of 1910, Idaho and Montana, USA, 1910

-Some four decades later another fire devastated the States.
-The Great Fire of 1910 is one of the largest fires in US history, gutting three million acres in the northwestern states of Idaho and Montana.
 To this day, the cause remains unknown, but the fire raged on for days, suffocating great swathes of North America in a cloud of smoke.
-It was finally quelled by the rain, but it had tragically already killed 87 people, most of whom were firefighters.
+It was finally quelled by rain, but had tragically already killed 87 people, most of whom were firefighters.
 This photo shows the devastation of a white pine forest in Idaho.

 Minnesota Historical Society/Wikimedia Commons/CC0